akeneo/pim-docs/migrate_pim/upgrade_major_version.rst

 Upgrade from 1.7 to 2.0
 -----------------------

-To migrate from 1.7 to 2.0, we recommend the use of our brand new migration tool `Transporteo`_.
+To migrate from 1.7 to 2.0, we recommend the use of our migration tool `Transporteo`_.

 .. _Transporteo: https://github.com/akeneo/transporteo

-We're continuously improving Transporteo to cover more and more use cases and automate more and more the migrations.

 Upgrade from 2.3 to 3.1
 -----------------------